 I did some research and found out that Malwarebytes apparently doesn’t play well with certain computers running Windows 10, so I’d like to just remove it from my hard drive.

 The problem is when I try to uninstall it I get an error saying it wasn’t successfully uninstalled.

 Can you tell me what I need to do in order to completely remove Malwarebytes from my PC?

 Rick’s answer: I’m sorry you’re having this problem, Oliver.
 I’ll be glad to help if I can.

 I too have been using Malwarebytes for years with no issues, but I’ve heard similar accounts of it not working correctly on a small number of Windows 10 machines.
 It appears that you are one of the unlucky few.

 As far as the error you receive when you try to remove Malwarebytes is concerned, I’ve received the same error a few times in the past on various computers.

 Luckily, Malwarebytes Support provides a handy tool you can use to force the removal of all traces of the Malwarebytes software from your computer.
 It’s called the Malwarebytes Support Tool.

-This page on the Malwarebytes website has the download the tool along with simple instructions for using it.
-Just click the “Download” link and follow the instructions.
+This page on the Malwarebytes website has the download link for the removal tool along with simple instructions for using it.
+Just click Download and follow the instructions.

 I hope this helps, Oliver.
 Good luck!